unicitynetwork/specs/ssmt.md

 ## General Structure

-Sum-certifying Merkle trees in Unicity are implemented as an extension of sparse Merkle trees (SMT) where each node has an associated non-negative value; for a leaf node it's the value associated with the data in the leaf; for a non-leaf node it's the sum of values associated with the leaf nodes in its sub-tree.
+Sum-certifying Merkle trees in Unicity are implemented as an extension of sparse Merkle trees (SMT) where each node has an associated non-negative integer value; for a leaf node it's the value associated with the data in the leaf; for a non-leaf node it's the sum of values associated with the leaf nodes in its sub-tree.

 The figure below shows a sum-certifying tree with all nodes labelled with their associated values and edges labelled with the descriptions of the paths.

 <img src="ssmt-fig-augment.svg" width="200" />

 The hash value of a leaf node is `hash(path, data, value)` where `path` is the label on the edge connecting the node to its parent.
 The hash value of a non-leaf node (also called a branch node) is `hash(path, left-hash, left-value, right-hash, right-value)` where `path` is the label on the edge connecting the node to its parent, `left-hash` and `right-hash` are the hash values of the child nodes, and `left-value` and `right-value` are the values associated with the child nodes.
 As with regular SMT, the `path` of the root node is taken to be an empty (zero-length) bit-string.
+The value associated with a `null` branch is 0.

 ## Inclusion Proofs

 The inclusion proof for any leaf can be presented as a sequence of `(path, data, value)` triples.
 The first triple in the sequence contains the `path`, `data` and `value` arguments from the `hash(path, data, value)` expression of the leaf node's hash value.
 In each of the subsequent pairs, the `path` element is the `path` argument from the `hash(path, left-hash, left-value, right-hash, right-value)` expression of the next node on the path from the leaf to the root, the `data` element is the "sibling" hash value, and the `value` element is the value associated with the "sibling" node.
-That is, if the starting leaf is in the left sub-tree of the branch node, then `data` and `value` will contain the `right-hash` and `right-value` arguments from the corresponding `hash(path, left-hash, left-value, right-hash, right-value)` expression, and vice versa.
+That is, if the starting leaf is in the left sub-tree of the branch node, then `data` and `value` contain the `right-hash` and `right-value` arguments from the corresponding `hash(path, left-hash, left-value, right-hash, right-value)` expression, and vice versa.

 Suppose the inclusion proof for some leaf node is `(path[1], data[1], value[1]), (path[2], data[2], value[2]), ..., (path[N], data[N], value[N])`.
 It's easy to verify that the root hash of the tree can then be recomputed as follows: